-- Franking Account a company's dividend payments and franking profile should be reviewed before yearend to ensure sufficient credits are available.
-If you have any questions, please contact us for a review. - Company Loans the law requires that a loan to a shareholder is properly documented.
-If there is no security offered, the term of the loan should not exceed seven years.
-If security is offered, the loan should not exceed twenty-five years.
-The interest rate to be charged during 2018/2019 is a minimum of 5.2%.
-If loans have been made to shareholders that haven't been supported by properly documented Loan Agreements, then the Australian Taxation Office can treat these payments as being dividends that are assessable to the shareholder.
+- Franking Account a company's dividend payments and franking profile should be reviewed before year-end to ensure sufficient credits are available.
+If you have any questions, please contact us for a review. - Company Loans the Law requires that a loan to a shareholder is properly documented.
+If there is no security offered, the term of the loan should not exceed 7 years.
+If security is offered, the loan should not exceed 25 years.
+The minimum rate to be charged during 2019/20 is 5.37% (this is the rate advised by the Reserve Bank on 4th June 2019 the Australian Taxation Office no longer publishes annual taxation determination for benchmark interest rates).
+If loans have been made to shareholders who haven't been supported by a properly documented loan agreements, then the Australian Taxation Office can treat these payments as being dividends which are assessable to the shareholder.